chuanglun/EBlink/README.md

 	 	e.g.  EBlink -F erase | EBlink -F run | EBlink -G

-	 If eblink is also in your search path then you can just flash any file instantly from within that directory
+	 If eblink is also in your search path and EB_SCRIPT_PATH is also set then you can just flash any file instantly from within that directory

 	 	e.g.  EBlink -F file=myimage.elf,run